ginocorp/ginocorp-headquarters/README.md

 ## Description

-* This is a practicle use of the command-line to view, edit, and add emloyees, departments, and managers.
+* This is a practicle use of the command-line to view, edit, and add emloyees, departments, and managers by using the inquirer package and mysql schemas and seeding.

 ## Table of Content